-- You must notify the school nurse if your child needs medication. - You must authorize and submit all medical orders and medication documentation to the school nurse either in person, via email or by fax.
-It is the parent's responsibility to confirm the school's receipt of email or fax items. - All medication is administered per guidelines.
-If you have any questions, contact the school nurse. - A School Medication Prescriber/Parent Authorization (PPA) form is required for each medication. - Medication and supplements require written authorization of both the parent/guardian and the medical provider., - A single, age-appropriate, over-the-counter medication taken for 10 consecutive school calendar days.
+- The parent/guardian must notify the school nurse if your child needs medication. - The parent/guardian must authorize and submit all medical orders and medication documentation to the school nurse either in person, via email or by fax.
+It is the parent/guardian's responsibility to confirm the school's receipt of email or fax items. - All medication is administered per guidelines.
+If you have any questions, contact the school nurse. - A School Medication Prescriber/Parent Authorization (PPA) form is required for each medication. - Medication and alternative medications require written authorization of both the parent/guardian and the medical provider. - A single, age-appropriate, over-the-counter medication taken for 10 consecutive school calendar days.
 Written authorization of parent/guardian is required on a PPA.
-A separate PPA is required for any additional doses to be provided, with a medical provider authorization and signature following the 10 day period. - You must give the first dose of a new medication at home.
-(Exception: in the case of the need for emergency drugs such as Diastat or EpiPen or Glucagon). - You must give controlled substance medication for acute conditions or complaints, like pain, at home.
+A separate PPA is required for any additional doses to be provided, with a medical provider authorization and signature following the 10 day period.

+- The parent/guardian must give the first dose of a new medication at home.
+(Exception: In the case of the need for emergency drugs such as Diastat/Valtoco or EpiPen or Glucagon/Basqsimi/Gvoke). - The parent/guardian must give controlled substance medication for acute conditions or complaints, like pain, at home.